microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

     // Compares object to "source" and applies changes to
     // the settings file at "outPath"
-    void ApplyChanges(String outPath, AppSettings source);
+    void Save(String outPath);
 }
 ```

 #### TerminalApp: Loading and Reloading Changes

-TerminalApp will construct and reference an `AppSettings settings` using a shared smart pointer as follows:
+TerminalApp will construct and reference an `AppSettings settings` as follows:
-- TerminalApp will have a global reference to "defaults.json" and "settings.json" filepaths as `constexpr`
+- TerminalApp will have a global reference to "defaults.json" and "settings.json" filepaths
 - construct an `AppSettings` using the default constructor
 - `settings.LayerSettings("defaults.json")`
 - `settings.LayerSettings("settings.json")`